dalejung/naginpy/README.md

 ### NSE - Non Standard Eval

 This one is fairly simple.
-We allow functions to be wrapped with a `@nse@` decorator to dictate that parameters need not be:
+We allow functions to be wrapped with a `@nse` decorator to dictate that parameters need not be:

 1. valid python syntax
 2. references to existing variables